Qamous/Qamous/README.md

 # Qamous Frontend

 ## Description
 The Qamous Frontend is the client-side component of the Qamous application, a platform for users to contribute and explore definitions of Arabic and Franco-Arabic words.
-The frontend is responsible for providing a user-friendly interface for user authentication, word and definition management, as well as user interactions such as liking, disliking, and reporting definitions.
+The frontend is responsible for providing a user-friendly interface for user authentication, word, and definition management, as well as user interactions such as liking, disliking, and reporting definitions.

+**If you're looking for the Back-End, find it [here](https://github.com/anthonyyoussef01/Qamous-Backend).

 ## Technologies Used
 - **React.js**: A JavaScript library for building user interfaces.